 As coaches, we can help athletes to meet their basic psychological needs through methods such as prioritising processes over outcomes, helping individuals to develop growth mindsets, empowering athletes to make their own decisions, providing consistent and unconditional support, and building meaningful connections and relationships with everybody on our team.

 Ultimately, our primary role is to help athletes keep their happiness, confidence, and love of sport.
 Self-Determination Theory can provide a useful guide in helping us to achieve this goal.

-- Intrinsic motivation is underpinned by three key psychological needs: relatedness, competence, and autonomy.
+- Intrinsic motivation is underpinned by three basic psychological needs: relatedness, competence, and autonomy.

 - We should help athletes to feel a sense of connection, both with their teammates and with their coaches.

-- Autonomy is arguably the most important of the psychological needs.
-We should strive to create environments in which athletes are able to problem-solve, make their own decisions, and take ownership of their learning.
+- Autonomy is arguably the most important of the basic psychological needs.
+We should strive to create environments in which athletes are able to problem-solve, make their own decisions, and experience autonomous motivation by taking ownership of their learning.